Millennium - This Is Who We Are site logo

 Millennium Episode Trivia:

-• The Pilot episode of Millennium attracted over 17 million viewers when it premiered in 1996, the highest rating network premiere in history.
+• The Pilot episode of Millennium attracted over 17 million viewers when it premiered in 1996, at its time, the highest rating network premiere in history.

 • The address of the Black's new home, commonly referred to as 'the Yellow House' is the fictional address 1910 Ezekiel Drive, Seattle, WA 98924.